- How to Sell My Buy-To-Let Property

 The challenge of selling a house with tenants will depend on your tenancy agreement – this is the contract you have with your tenants.

-If your agreement is an assured shorthold tenancy (AST) then you are entitled to serve notice to your tenants at any time.
+If your tenancy agreement is an assured shorthold tenancy (AST), then you are entitled to serve notice to your tenants at any time.

 However, you must give them a 60 day ‘Section 21‘ notice.

-Once this notice has been given, you can market your house for sale and state to buyers that the house will be empty when sold.
+Once this notice has been given, you can market your residential rental property for sale and state to buyers that the house will be empty when sold.

 The auction route can introduce some certainty – which for many is key.

-The aim of the auction house is to introduce you to a single buyer who is willing and able to complete the sale quickly at a price you find acceptable.
+The auction house aims to introduce you to a single buyer who is willing and able to complete the sale quickly at a price you find acceptable.

 Most auctions stipulate a 28-day completion with legal packs being made available on the day.

-On the fall of the hammer the buyer will usually have to pay a 10% deposit and sign the contract making the sale legally binding.
+On the fall of the hammer, the buyer will usually have to pay a 10% deposit and sign the contract making the property sale legally binding.

 A lot of auction houses charge the buyer, and, in some cases, this can be as high as 5% with a minimum charge of £5,000 + VAT!